jfarr/trackman/roadmap.md

 ## Short-Term
 - Bug fixes
+  - Tracks that zoom out of view when vertical scrolling won't expand again
   - Meter strip scrolls out of view when vscrolling
-  - Tracks that zoom out of view when vertical scrolling won't expand again
   - Dropped samples snap to center point
+  - Can't scroll mixer far enough to see the last track
   - Track level meter scale is off
   - Delete menu item not updating on native Mac menu
 - Sample info popup